AdobeDocs/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

 ### 2. Add AEM Forms archive (AEM Forms Cloud Service add-on) to AEM SDK {#add-forms-archive}

-AEM Forms as a Cloud Service feature archive (AEM Forms Cloud Service add-on) provides tools to create Headless adaptive forms on a local development environment.
+AEM Forms as a Cloud Service feature archive (AEM Forms Cloud Service add-on) provides tools to create Headless adaptive forms in a local development environment.
 To install the feature archive:

 1. Download and extract the latest [!DNL AEM Forms] feature archive (AEM Forms add-on) from [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?fulltext=AEM*+Forms*+add*+on*&orderby=%40jcr%3Acontent%2Fjcr%3AlastModified&orderby.sort=desc&layout=list&p.offset=0&p.limit=20).
 Use the Date Published column to sort and easily locate the latest SDK.
 The supported version is aem-forms-addon-2022.07.06.02-220600 and later.

 1. Navigate to the crx-quickstart/install directory.
 If the folder does not exist, create it.
 1. Stop your AEM SDK instance.
-You can terminate your command prompt window that is running AEM SDK instance to stop AEM.
+You can terminate your command prompt window that is running an AEM SDK instance to stop AEM.
 1. Copy the [!DNL AEM Forms] add-on feature archive from file, `aem-forms-addon-<version>.far`, extracted in step 1 to the install folder.
 1. Use the following command to restart the AEM SDK instance: